mbarley333/terraform_rds/README.md

 ## Credit
 Thank you to @LeapBeyond for the excellent code that served as the basis for this project.
-For a project the creates a new vpc and deploys aws rds sql server check out: https://github.com/LeapBeyond/terraform-aws-rds
+For a project that creates a new vpc and deploys aws rds sql server check out: https://github.com/LeapBeyond/terraform-aws-rds